Dark Web Monitoring

 Detected → fixed → on the record

-This is the part that makes it different: the affected user is guided through the fix directly, so the exposure is handled and documented without becoming work for you.
+Here’s the part that makes it different: the affected user is guided through the fix, so the exposure is handled and documented without becoming work for you.

 1